Skip to content

 Occupation Orders

-The term occupation Order refers to an Order in which the court can decide who is or is not permitted to live in a home, regardless of who has the legal right to live in that property.
-An occupation Order can exclude one party from the property for a specified amount of time.
-This can be particularly relevant to women subject to domestic abuse.
+Occupation Orders can be applied for under the Family Law Act and are an Order in which the court can decide who is or is not permitted to live in the family home, regardless of who has the legal right to live in that property.
+An Occupation Order can exclude one party from the property for a specified amount of time.
+This can be particularly relevant to women and children who have been living, or are living, in difficult or dangerous situations including those who have been subjected to domestic abuse.

-What is an Occupation Order under the Family Law Act?
+What is an Occupation Order in the UK?

-The basic principle of an occupation Order is that it enforces one’s right to stay in a family home whilst excluding another party from doing so; however, it can also achieve the following:
+So, what is an occupation order in family law?
+The basic principle of an Occupation Order is that it enforces one’s right to stay in a family home whilst excluding another party from doing so; however, it can also achieve the following:

 • Determine who lives in which sections of the property